 Most private companies are no longer obliged to hold an AGM

-- They must give adequate notice of and hold one if any director or 5% of members request it.
+- They must hold an AGM (Annual General Meeting) if any director or 5% of shareholders request it.

 - Private companies with traded shares must still hold an AGM.